United States amusement park accidents

-Amusement park accidents refer to serious injuries or deaths that occur at amusement parks.
-Many such accidents are reported to regulatory authorities as usually required by law everywhere.
+United States amusement park accidents refer to serious injuries or deaths that occur at amusement parks in the United States.
+Many such accidents are reported to regulatory authorities as usually required by law everywhere in the US.
 The US Consumer Product Safety Commission tracks statistics for all amusement ride accidents.
 Regulations and records can vary depending on the country.
 Accidents listed here are caused by one of the following: